In-patient luxury rehab center in Thailand

 What are the statistics about work addiction?

 Work-related deaths are also rising.
-The most recent available data reveals that around 270 U.S. employees committed suicide due to workplace issues, with stress believed to be a major driving factor.
+The most recent available data reveals that around 270 U.S. employees committed suicide due to workplace issues, with stress believed to be a significant driving factor.
 A StressPulseSurvey suggests that excessive workload and interpersonal issues are the leading causes of stress in the workplace.